 Binding Origin Information

 It is not mandatory for you to obtain Binding Origin Information but if if there is uncertainty about the origin in particular for goods that are made up of multi origin parts or you wish to have legally certainty you maybe wish to apply for a Binding Origin Information which provides you with a decision from an individual EU Member State on the origin of your goods.
 These decisions are legally binding throughout the EU.
 We’ve provided the links below to apply for Binding Origin Information.

 What do the

 Whilst negotiations continue it’s difficult to predict what will happen after the withdrawal agreement but what we do know is that UK government has set out its intention to negotiate a free trade agreement with the European Union, meaning that If the United Kingdom leaves the European Union with a trade deal but doesn’t agree to a future customs union with the European Union, there could be rules of origin.
 If this is the case, then businesses on both sides will need to comply with origin requirements.
 Let’s look at some examples:

-It is also worth mentioning that a trade agreement will grant both jurisdictions with preferential duties for importing their goods, this will be less that then standard duties applicable to third country goods.
+It is also worth mentioning that a trade agreement would grant both jurisdictions with preferential duties for importing their goods, this will be less than standard duties applicable to third country goods.
+Note that the rules of origin provisions in each preferential trade agreement differ.
 This preferential duty will only apply based on the origin of the goods.
 The adequate proof of origin required by the importer is yet to be agreed but can be a statement of origin on the invoice or maybe a movement certificate issued in the country of Origin confirm the origin of the goods.